 - Oral warning/reprimand.
 As soon as supervisors become aware of performance or behavioral issues they should issue oral reprimands.
 Supervisors should keep detailed dated notes on the reason for the warning and the employee’s response.
 Don’t assume managers or supervisors will remember specifics about disciplinary actions years later when a complaint winds its way through court.

 - Written warning/reprimand.
 If the problem persists,, supervisors should meet with the worker and provide a written warning that details the problem.
 The written warning should summarize the issues discussed, set a timeline for action and describe in detail the corrective steps agreed upon.
 Explain the consequences of continued poor performance.
 Have the employee sign the form.
 Place it in the employee’s personnel file.

 - Final written warning.
 If the performance doesn’t improve, deliver a final written warning, including possibly a “last chance” agreement.
 Show the employee copies of previous warnings and have the employee sign the warning.

 - Termination review.
 If problems continue, supervisors should notify human resources.
 In general, supervisors shouldn’t hold solo firing authority.
 However, to preserve a supervisor’s exempt status under the Fair Labor Standards Act, they should have significant say in hiring and firing decisions.

 - Termination.
 If you decide to fire, meet with the employee and deliver a termination letter that states the reason for the dismissal.
 Make sure your disciplinary actions reflect the reasons for the actions taken and sweep up all prior warnings/discussions so there is no uncertainty why the termination is taking place.

-The experienced attorneys at Bellas & Wachowski have been advising employers for over 40 years on ways to limit their employment related liability.
+The experienced attorneys at Bellas & Wachowski Attorneys at Law have been advising employers for over 40 years on ways to limit their employment related liability.
 Please visit our website at www.bellas-wachowski.com for further information and contact us for assistance.